ravendb/docs/docs/consumer/querying/static-indexes/defining-static-index.markdown

 {CODE static_indexes3@Consumer\StaticIndexes.cs /}

-### Note: Notice the use the generic `IndexDefinitionBuilder` class.
+{NOTE Notice the use the generic `IndexDefinitionBuilder` class.
 It builds an `IndexDefinition` object for you based on the Linq queries you specified.
-If needed you can pass an `IndexDefinition` object with the Map/Reduce functions as strings.
+If needed you can pass an `IndexDefinition` object with the Map/Reduce functions as strings. /}

 Alternatively, we can use the exact same logic in the form of `AbstractIndexCreationTask<T>`: